How Does the Dodd Frank Act Affect Seller Financing for Investors?

 Investors face significant changes to seller financing

+The Dodd-Frank restrictions on seller financing have been most limiting for investors who finance multiple properties per year.
 Here are some of the major changes to seller financing brought on by Dodd Frank (with exceptions):

 1. Lenders must consider the borrower’s ability to repay the loan